dabreegster/dabreegster.github.io/poetry/high/hearts_proprietary_design.md

+---
+layout: page
-# A Heart's Proprietary Design
+title: A Heart's Proprietary Design
+---

 Insisting with monotone eyes, "I'm fine."
 You pause.
 And glance away,